Fall Alfalfa Checklist

-- Have you fertilized to replace the nutrients removed from the soil with the 2021 harvested alfalfa?
+- Have you fertilized to replace the nutrients removed from the soil with this year's harvested alfalfa?
 Consider that alfalfa removes 50 to 55 lbs. potassium and 5 lbs. of sulfur per ton of forage harvested.
-Now that you know the 2021 yield, you can calculate the amount of these two nutrients removed compared to what you have applied.
+Now that you know the yield, you can calculate the amount of these two nutrients removed compared to what you have applied.
 Any deficit may be applied this fall until the ground freezes or should be applied early next spring.
 Fertilizer deficits will reduce winter survival and first cutting yield next spring.

 - Inspect alfalfa stands for weed populations.
 If significant winter annual weeds are found, control may be justified (assuming the stand meets criteria in #1) or since winter annual weeds often come into thin stands this may be another indicator that the stand should be turned over.
 Control with Roundup (if the stand is planted with Roundup Ready alfalfa) is easy, else selected herbicides must be applied to dormant alfalfa.